After your transition

 Remove the SMTP addresses for the missing domains

-To set up directory synchronization, see "Use directory synchronization to manage recipients" in DELETEManage Recipients in EOP.
+To set up directory synchronization, see "Use directory synchronization to manage mail users" in Manage mail users in EOP.

 If you want to use Directory Based Edge Blocking (DBEB) feature, which lets you reject messages for invalid recipients at the service network perimeter, after you’ve been transitioned and synchronized your users, you can enable DBEB by setting your domain to Authoritative.
-For more information about how to do this, see View or Edit Managed Domains in EOP.
+For more information about how to do this, see Manage Accepted Domains in EOP.

-If your MX record currently points to FOPE, for example, MX = mail.global.frontbridge.com, you will need to update your MX record to point to the new service so that your inbound email flows through EOP rather than FOPE.
+If your MX record currently points to FOPE, you’ll need to update your MX record to point to the new service so that your inbound email flows through EOP rather than FOPE.
+Examples of MX records that point to FOPE that you’ll need to change are as follows:

 To update your MX record, perform the following steps: